loopeer/android-plugin-loopeermodel/README.md

 # android-plugin-loopeermodel

-### an Android Studio plugin for generating model using data dictionary provided by the server developer
+an Android Studio plugin for generating model using data dictionary provided by the server developer.

-#### define a data struct below:
+####define a data struct below:
 ```
  ClassName [classname]
  param1：note1